petdance/bobby-tables/s/php.md

     $result = pg_query_params( $dbh, 'SELECT * FROM users WHERE email = $1', array($email) );

-Note that the query must be in single-quotes or have the `$` escaped to avoid PHP trying to parse it as a variable.
+Note that the query must be in single quotes or have the `$` escaped to avoid PHP trying to parse it as a variable.
+(Actually, in this case PHP will not see `$1` as a variable and will not interpolate it, but for the sake of good practice, single-quote any strings with dollar signs that you want to keep as dollar signs.

 **However**, you should probably be using an abstraction layer.
 The [ODBC][odbc] and [PDO][pdo] extensions both support parameterization